lokesh/lokesh-dhakar/README.md

 ## To-do
+- Add a clear "Available for work"-esque label related to Product Management search.

 ### Next
 - Update this readme.
 Decide on wether to keep or update the following pages: running , notes, page, places, sketches, and inspiration

 ### Nice-to-haves
 - Add videos bitsweeper, team bee
+- Add more info at bottom of homepage about myself and what I offer.

 ### Maybe someday
 - Add filtering to work section